japanoise/sam/README.rst

 sam is a text editor originally written for the Blit_ graphical terminal connected to a machine running `9th Edition Research Unix`_.
 It contained many useful innovations, the most famous of which was its use of `structural regular expressions`_.

-sam was the standard text editor for `Plan 9 from Bell Labs`_, and the Plan 9 version was backported to Unix and the X Window Sytem in the 1990s.
+sam was the standard text editor for `Plan 9 from Bell Labs`_, and the Plan 9 version was backported to Unix and the X Window System in the 1990s.

 .. _Blit: https://en.wikipedia.org/wiki/Blit_(computer_terminal)